chanderraja/cplusplus-samples/linear-algebra/matrix/Readme.md

 Class LinearAlgebraLib::Matrix<T, M, N>
 ========================================
 A C++ template class representing a MxN matrix with integral or floating point members.
-The member type is specified by the template parameter T.
+The member type is specified by the template parameter T. This class is not thread safe.
 Currently, the only matrix operations implemented are matrix multiplication and transposition.
 A unit test application is provided as source code in the file test.cpp.
 A CMakeLists.txt file is provided to allow building the unit test using cmake.